enzo-project/enzo-e/parameters-list.rst

 The schedule parameter subgroup defines when to do something, such as perform output, apply a method, or to apply the dynamic load balancer.
-Schedules can be specied as a :p:`list` of values, or as an interval of values specified using some subset of :p:`start`, :p:`stop`, and :p:`step`.
+Schedules can be specified as a :p:`list` of values, or as an interval of values specified using some subset of :p:`start`, :p:`stop`, and :p:`step`.
 The associated variable, set using :p:`var`, can be "cycle", "time", or "seconds".
 Here "time" refers to simulation time, and